Design Issues Series

-GBBN Architects’ annual Design Issues Series (DIS) is a collaborative exhibition between all GBBN offices.
-As architects, we can sometimes find ourselves reacting exclusively to market forces.
-The goal of (DIS) is to step back, take notice, and represent a specific topic in a new light and foster lively and creative public discourse.
-(DIS) engages local stakeholders to advance our understanding and inform architectural solutions; it’s also an opportunity to invite the community to learn about and participate in our process.
+GBBN’s annual Design Issues Series (DIS) is a collaborative exhibition between all US GBBN offices.
+Each year the goal of (DIS) is to step back, take notice, and represent a specific topic in a new light and foster lively and creative public discourse.
 By overlapping architecture and community, (DIS) seeks to grow a culture of design.
-Past exhibitions have examined subjects like common space (C’mon Space!
-Whatcha Gonna Do For Me?
-2016) and 21st century digital design tools (The Digital in Design and Making, 2015).